mayan3036/SoC_design_and_planning_digital_vlsi/readme.md

 ### Task

-1. Running floorplanning step for **PicoRV32A**.
-2. Accessing the die size and calculating its area.
-3. Using Magic tool to view and explore the floorplan.
+1. Running floorplanning step for **PicoRV32A** and accessing the die size and calculating its area and using Magic tool to view and explore the floorplan.
-4. Running placement step for **PicoRV32A**.
-5. Using Magic tool to view and explore the placement.
+2. Running placement step for **PicoRV32A** and using Magic tool to view and explore the placement.

 ---

 ### Lab Process Steps

+### Task 1:
 1. **Run the `run_floorplan` Command**
    - This step is performed after running the `run_synthesis` command (refer to Day 1 Lab).